MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-35-Medical-Use-Byproduct-Material/subpart-A-General-Information/section-35.2.md

 (4) For remote brachytherapy afterloaders, the total dose and dose per fraction as documented in the written directive.

-*Pulsed dose-rate remote afterloader,* as used in this part, means a special type of remote afterloading brachytherapy device that uses a single source capable of delivering dose rates in the “high dose-rate” range, but -
+*Pulsed dose-rate remote afterloader,* as used in this part, means a special type of remote afterloading brachytherapy device that uses a single source capable of delivering dose rates in the “high dose-rate” range, but—

 (1) Is approximately one-tenth of the activity of typical high dose-rate remote afterloader sources; and

 (2) Is used to simulate the radiobiology of a low dose-rate treatment by inserting the source for a given fraction of each hour.

-*Radiation Safety Officer* means an individual who -
+*Radiation Safety Officer* means an individual who—

 (1) Meets the requirements in §§ 35.50(a) or (c)(1) and 35.59; or

-(2) Is identified as a Radiation Safety Officer on -
+(2) Is identified as a Radiation Safety Officer on—

 (i) A specific medical use license issued by the Commission or Agreement State; or